Finsbury Park: Before the park

 The park was landscaped on the northeastern extremity of what was originally a woodland area in the Manor or Prebend of Brownswood.
 It was part of a large expanse of woodland called Hornsey Wood that was cut further and further back for use as grazing land during the Middle Ages.
 In the mid-18th century a tea room had opened on the knoll of land on which Finsbury Park is situated.
 Londoners would travel north to escape the smoke of the capital and enjoy the last remains of the old Hornsey Wood.
 Around 1800 the tea rooms were developed into a larger building which became known as the Hornsey Wood House/Tavern.
 A lake was also created on the top of the knoll with water pumped up from the nearby New River.
 There was boating, a shooting and archery range, and probably cock fighting and other blood sports.
 The Hornsey Wood Tavern was demolished in the process of making the area into a park, but the lake was enlarged.
 Once the park had opened, a pub across the road from its eastern entrance along Seven Sisters Road called itself the Hornsey Wood Tavern after the original.
 This pub was later renamed the Alexandra Dining Room and closed for business in April 2007.
 It was subsequently demolished.

 Creation of the park

 During the early part of the second quarter of the 19th century, following developments in Paris, Londoners began to demand the creation of open spaces as an antidote to the ever-increasing urbanisation of London.
 In 1841 the people of Finsbury on the northern perimeter of the City of London petitioned for a park to alleviate conditions of the poor.
 The present-day site of Finsbury Park was one of four suggestions for the location of a park.

 Originally to be named Albert Park, the first plans were drawn up in 1850.
 Renamed Finsbury Park, plans for the park's creation were ratified by an act of Parliament, the Finsbury Park Act 1857 (20 & 21 Vict. c. cl).
 Despite some local opposition, the park was opened in 1869.

+One of London's largest subterranean reservoirs – Hornsey Wood Reservoir, capable of holding five million gallons of water, and also known as Finsbury Park Reservoir – was simultaneously constructed underneath part of the park by the East London Waterworks Company.
+Completed in 1868, the spoils from its construction were used to build up parts of the rest of the park.
+The reservoir remained in use until the early twenty-first century, and has subsequently been drained and occasionally used as a filming location, such as in Sherlock Holmes (2009) and Paddington (2014).